Asian shares tumble ahead of data-heavy week

-BEIJING (AP) — Asian stock markets tumbled Monday as investors looked ahead to a possible U.S. Senate vote this week on proposed tax changes and a week of economic data announcements.
+BEIJING (AP) — Asian stock markets tumbled Monday as investors looked ahead to a possible U.S. Senate vote on proposed tax changes and data announcements from major economies.

 WALL STREET: U.S. stocks set more records following the Thanksgiving Day break as technology companies did much of the heavy lifting.
 Energy companies rose with the price of oil.
 Macy’s and other retailers rose after the department store’s CEO said Black Friday sales were going well.
 The Standard & Poor’s 500 index rose 0.2 percent to 2,602.42, its first close above 2,600.
 The Dow Jones industrial average added 0.1 percent to 23,557.99.
 The Nasdaq composite gained 0.3 percent to 6,889.16.

 U.S. TAXES: The House has passed a 10-year, $1.4 trillion tax cut that blends a sharp reduction in business tax rates with more modest relief for individuals.
-The Senate anticipates voting on its version this week.
+The Senate expects to vote on its version this week.
 Republicans can pass the measure without Democratic votes.

 Most Read Stories